 For me, one of the best things is the pace of this book.
 It's also the thing that seems to be generating the most complaints from readers.
 Things happen at a realistic pace, there are no major battles every issue, characters have real conversations, and plot points aren't instantly resolved in 20 pages or less.
 Unfortunately, readers seem to want from Spawn more of the same thing they can get from any number of different outlets, instead of the book actually being different from everything else out there - and that's reflected in the series' drop in sales.

 Bottom line, if you're not reading it already, this book is worth taking a look at.

 Love the cover for #227, one of my favorites.
 And speaking of them, does anybody know if #228 is the last of the homage covers?
 I saw images for #229 and #230, and it looks like those covers are "back to normal."
 I've really enjoyed all these wonderful homage covers for the 20th anniversary.

-PULL LIST: Ghostbusters, John Carpenter's Asylum, The Shadow, The Spider, Star Wars, Thief of Thieves, Velvet, Wild Blue Yonder
+PULL LIST: Ghostbusters, John Carpenter's Asylum, Magnus: Robot Fighter, The Shadow, Star Wars, Thief of Thieves, Velvet, Wild Blue Yonder

 They could be wrong of course.
 Sorry if these are incorrect.

 I have been reading the TP books of spawn at the same time Reading about the new spawn.
 Jim Downing. since end game. so i know Todd had to pull something together before that. what was it?
 I have some issues to help me put together what I think is that Some how the Spawn suit ran in wanda's family?
 If im right?
 Someone let me know. its killing me!
 Also i live on the east cost and the latest TP book came out and some how my comic book store I buy those books from never even got a copy....has anyone run into that issue?
 Is this an image thing or all companies?